For some reason this sentence has been on my mind almost every day for the last few weeks.

-We can simply sit with ourselves quietly in order to uncover our pain and to understand it a little more fully.
-We can commune for a time with the mystery that is at the depth of our being.
+We can simply sit with ourselves in silence for a short time each day, and eventually this inward focus will help us to recognise our pain and to understand it a little more fully.
+When we learn to trust our inner life, we find we are able to commune for a time with the mystery that lives at the depth of our being.

-And slowly things will begin to shift.
+And when we invest our time in this way, slowly things will begin to shift.
 We will see our suffering with less panic and more understanding and we will recognise that same pain and suffering in people and situations outside of ourselves.
-And we will feel more comfortable with these uncomfortable places and if not welcome them, then at least be able to sit with them calmly and lend our presence to our own pain and the pain of our beautiful world.
+We may never welcome these difficult emotions, but as we feel more comfortable, we may be able to sit with them a little more peacefully and lend our presence to that which we once so heartily rejected.

 It is the hardest work we’ll ever do but also the most deeply rewarding.

 This blog impacted on me greatly.
 I’m finding as I grow older..I am 72..
 I am starting to retreat into my own little world.
 Years of surviving ..which involved disengaging from my emotions…and if i became emotional.. the emotions were mainly around beating up on myself..rarely about loving who I really am.
 So I’m lost now… I want to feel joy again.. and after reading this amazing blog.. hope started inside me.
 Thank you so much